gruntwork-io/health-checker/README.md

 by `--listener`.
 When it receives a request, it will attempt to open TCP connections to each of the ports specified by an instance of `--port`, send a request out to each of the HTTP endpoints specified by `--http`, and run all scripts specified by `--script`.
 If all TCP connections succeed, HTTP requests return a 2XX status code, and all specified scripts return with a zero exit code, it will return `HTTP 200 OK`.
-If any of the specified checks fail, it will return `HTTP 504 Gateway Not Found`.
+If any of the specified checks fail, it will return `HTTP 504 GATEWAY TIMEOUT`.

 Configure your AWS Health Check to only pass the Health Check on `HTTP 200 OK`.
 Now when an HTTP Health Check request comes in, all desired TCP ports will be checked.